d2l-ai/d2l-en/chapter_introduction/index.md

 To drive the point home, many of the most exciting models in deep learning do not work without large datasets.
-Some others work in the small data regime, but are no better than traditional approaches.
+Some others might work in the small data regime, but are no better than traditional approaches.

 Finally, it is not enough to have lots of data